thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 The first column displays the device's name, and the second column displays the value of the "temperature" key (device telemetry).
 So, each column corresponds to an added key.

-Now you are able to send new telemetry reading (as in [Step 1](#step-1-provision-device)), and it will immediately appear in the table.
+Now you are able to send a new telemetry reading (as in [Step 1](#step-1-provision-device)), and it will immediately appear in the table.

 ### Step 3.3 Add a Chart widget